 Villa Maria Academy High School has adopted guidelines for a virtual schedule to ensure that classes stay on schedule even during weather events when the physical school building is closed.
 With each occurrence the administration makes the decision whether a day will be designated a "Virtual Villa Day" or a "free day" depending on several factors including the severity of the weather event, the accessibility of the school roads and lot, and the schedule for the day.
-The Principal reserves the right to suspend this policy due to weather or circumstances beyond the school's control.

-Should a student be absent for 2 or more letter-day cycles for a planned medical event under a doctor's care (procedure, surgery, identified illness), the school Nurse must be notified.
+The Head of School reserves the right to suspend this policy due to weather or circumstances beyond the school's control.
+Should a student need to be absent for 2 or more letterday cycles for a planned medical event the school Nurse must be notified.
 The Director of Curriculum and Instruction then will determine if the student will be permitted to join classes virtually from home during her absence.
 It will be left to the discretion of the classroom teacher if he/she will require the student to join class virtually during her absence.
 A student joining class virtually from home will be coded as "virtually present" for attendance purposes.
 If a teacher is expecting a student to join class virtually and she does not, she will be marked as "absent".